Fred Perry x Pro-Ject Record Deck puts the style in stylus

-(Pocket-lint) - Audio brand Pro-Ject has partnered with British fashion brand Fred Perry for a range of special edition vinyl decks in classic colours.
+Audio brand Pro-Ject has partnered with British fashion brand Fred Perry for a range of special edition vinyl decks in classic colours.

 Fred Perry is best known for its Mod and heritage clothing.
 It's been synonymous with the British music scene for many decades, so a branded turntable seems a natural fit.